NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-05-Raster-Data-In-R.md

 ##Raster Bricks in R
 Now we have a list of rasters in a stack.
-These rasters are all the same extent CRS and resolution but a raster brick will create one raster object in R that contains all of the rasters we can use this object to quickly create RGB images!
+These rasters are all the same extent CRS and resolution but a raster brick will create one raster object in R that contains all of the rasters we can use this object to quickly create RGB images.
+Raster bricks are more efficient objects to use when processing larger datasets.

 	#create raster brick
 	RGBbrick <- brick(rgbRaster)